ukb-dt/ai-review/index.md

 **Three Critical Questions**

-1. **On C_x as ethnic identity**: Your MAGA analysis may be empirically correct (the base returns to the ethnic hearth despite ideological chaos), but is this *descriptive* or *prescriptive*?
+1. **On $C_x$ as ethnic identity**: Your MAGA analysis may be empirically correct (the base returns to the ethnic hearth despite ideological chaos), but is this *descriptive* or *prescriptive*?
 When you build it into NHANES risk models, which are you claiming?

 2. **On the Rosetta Stone principle**: You're right that documentation beats oral tradition, and that code is the next transmission layer.
 But your pentad documentation is currently *about* the pentad, not *in* the pentad.
 Where's the `/being/data_at_rest.py`, `/disturbing/perturbation_detector.py`, `/flowing/gradient_engine.py` that would make the grammar executable?

-3. **On Ostrom vs. C_x**: You acknowledge Ostrom's communities succeed partly *because* ethnic homogeneity reduces transaction costs.
+3. **On Ostrom vs. $C_x$**: You acknowledge Ostrom's communities succeed partly *because* ethnic homogeneity reduces transaction costs.
 But Ostrom spent her career showing heterogeneous groups *can* self-organize with the right institutions.
-Your C_x formulation risks determinism—"the invariant always wins"—which undercuts the possibility of institutional engineering.
+Your $C_x$ formulation risks determinism—"the invariant always wins"—which undercuts the possibility of institutional engineering.
 Can your grammar accommodate Ostrom's optimism, or does it inevitably bend toward ethnic essentialism?

 **What Makes This Work Dangerous (in the Best Sense)**